Dream House (2011 film): Soundtrack

 The score to Dream House was composed by John Debney and conducted by Robert Ziegler.
 Christian Clemmensen, reviewer of Filmtracks.com, gave it four out of five stars, declaring it "among the biggest surprises of 2011" and stating, "It's not clear how badly Debney's work for Dream House was butchered by the studio's frantic last minute attempts to make the film presentable, but Debney's contribution does feature a cohesive flow of development that is, at least on album, a worthy souvenir from this otherwise messy situation."
 The soundtrack was released on 11 October 2011 and features 15 tracks of score at a running time of 56 minutes.

 Reception

 The film was not screened in advance for critics and was critically panned.
-On review aggregation Rotten Tomatoes the film has an approval rating of 6% based on 86 reviews, with a rating average of 3.7/10.
-The site's critical consensus reads, "Dream House is punishingly slow, stuffy and way too obvious to be scary."
-Metacritic, which assigns a weighted average rating to reviews, gives the film a score of 35 out of 100, based on 16 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Reboot
+Peter Bradshaw of The Guardian gave it 2/5 stars, calling it "a workmanlike movie that is never quite scary enough, and never quite ingenious enough, though the four leads do an honest enough job."
+Empire's Angie Errigo also gave it 2/5 stars, writing, "Like most of its ilk, this starts off nicely but doesn't hold up to close rational scrutiny.
+Craig and Weisz are gorgeous together and the mystification is diverting."
+Mark Savlov of The Austin Chronicle gave it 1/5 stars, deeming it "a confounding mess despite its impressive cast and director".

+Slant Magazines Rob Humanick was more positive.
+He gave the film 2.5/4 stars, writing, "Compared to profound works about family like In America, Dream House is junk, but it’s enjoyable junk with a lick of human interest and the good sense to not take itself too seriously in the end".

+Remake

-In 2021, it was reported that Morgan Creek Entertainment would be developing a reboot of the film.
+In 2021, it was reported that Morgan Creek Entertainment would be developing a remake of the film.